 How they pass away almost imperceptibly and yet to our surprise, in the short space of an hour, they are all exhausted!
 As we watch the tiny particles slip from the upper chamber into the lower one, it should impress upon our heart and mind that we really have very little time in which to accomplish those things we set out to do.
 Time won't wait for us as we ponder and make up our mind.
 The sands of time are swiftly passing by.
-I believe the particles of sand could also represent those who have gone before us, reminding us that when the opportunity presents itself, we must never hesitate to lend assistance to someone in need.
-It reminds us too, that we should always strive to do our best because we pass this way but once.
+It is my theory that the particles of sand could also represent those who have gone before us, reminding us that when the opportunity presents itself, we must never hesitate to lend assistance to someone in need.